 What is a mummy makeover?
 This is a procedure that combines a tummy tuck with breast work.
 It’s very popular these days because most women have empty, sagging breasts after breastfeeding, along with needing skin removal surgery for loose skin on the tummy after pregnancy.
 The excess abdominal skin is removed, and the breasts can have a breast lift, breast augmentation (breast implants or natural breast fat injections), or a breast lift with implants.

 Current research suggests it is safe to get pregnant after a tummy tuck and/or breast work.
-However, it’s best to have a mummy makeover after you are done having children.
-Getting pregnant after mummy makeover surgery can undo some of the tummy tuck results and/or breast augmentation results.
+However, getting pregnant after mummy makeover surgery can undo some of the tummy tuck results and/or breast augmentation results.
 The skin is likely to stretch again.
 While this is a cosmetic issue — not a safety issue — it wise to invest your money in a mummy makeover after you’re done growing your family.
 It’s also possible for women to breastfeed after implants.

 How soon can I get pregnant after TRAM surgery?